google/WebFundamentals/src/content/en/updates/2019/12/chrome-80-deps-rems.md

 ## Web Components v0 removed

-In July Chrome announced [more time to upgrade to Web Components v1](/web/updates/2019/07/web-components-time-to-upgrade) from Web components v0.
-In Chrome 80 that time is up.
+Web Components v0 are now removed from Chrome.
 The Web Components v1 APIs are a web platform standard that has shipped in Chrome, Safari, Firefox, and (soon) Edge.
-At that time we published guidance for upgrading, which you can read by following the link at the top of this paragraph.
+For guidance on upgrading, read [Web Components update: more time to upgrade to v1 APIs](/web/updates/2019/07/web-components-time-to-upgrade).
 The following features have now been removed.
+This deprecation covers the items listed below.

 ### Custom Elements